Monarchism in Serbia: Movement to restore the monarchy

 The Centre for Research of Orthodox Monarchism is a Serbian monarchist association from Belgrade, founded in 2001 and registered with the Ministry of Justice of Federal Republic of Yugoslavia in May 2002.

 Following Montenegro's successful independence referendum on 21 May 2006, the re-creation of the Serbian monarchy found its way into daily political debate.
 A monarchist proposal for the new Serbian constitution has been published alongside other proposals.
 The document approved in October 2006 is a republican one.
 The Serbian people have not had a chance to vote on the system of government.

 The Crown Prince raised the issue of a royal restoration in the immediate aftermath of the vote.
 In a press release issued on 24 May 2006 he stated:

 A number of political parties and organizations support a constitutional parliamentary monarchy in Serbia.
 The Serbian Orthodox Church has openly supported the restoration of the monarchy.

+In 2017 an NGO, the Kingdom of Serbia Association announced that in 2016 they had collected over 123,000 signatures of support for a referendum on restoring the monarchy, short of the 150,000 needed to force a constitutional amendment.

 Polling

 In 2011 an online open access poll by Serbian middle-market tabloid newspaper Blic showed that 64% of Serbians support restoring the monarchy.

 Another poll in May 2013 had 39% of Serbians supporting the monarchy, with 32% against it.
 The public also had reservations with Alexander's apparent lack of knowledge of the Serbian language.

-On 27 July 2015, newspaper Blic published a poll "Da li Srbija treba da bude monarhija?" ("Should Serbia be a monarchy?"); 49.8% respondents expressed support in a reconstitution of monarchy, 44.6% were opposed and 5.5% were indifferent.
+On 27 July 2015, newspaper Blic published a poll "Should Serbia be a monarchy?", 49.8% respondents expressed support in a reconstitution of monarchy, 44.6% were opposed and 5.5% were indifferent.

+Acts by monarchists

+Kosovo

+In 2017 the Serbian monarchist group the Order of the Dragon published a picture of its members on a hilltop in Kosovo wearing tactical vests, and military fatigues while flying drones.
+The Balkan Investigative Reporting Network investigated the group and uncovered a "constellation" of loosely linked groups attempting to equip and prepare Kosovo Serbs with Russian military equipment claiming that a Kosovar attempt to cleanse the Serb minority is "looming", although no evidence exists that any such operation is planned.
+The Belgrade based Order of the Dragon was also revealed to be financed by British far-right activist Jim Dowson and have been in contact with Russian far-right political theorist Alexander Dugin.

+Ukraine

+Bratislav Živković led a Chetnik military unit as volunteers on the side of Russia during their invasion of Ukraine.
+Before this he had been arrested in 2018 in Serbia for being part of the Russian forces that took control of Crimea when Moscow illegally annexed Ukraine's peninsula in 2014.
+His activities were in open violation of international laws and sought to spread Serbian influence and he built a reputation as one of the most prominent extremists in the Balkans.
+Zivkovic would be killed in action on January 3, 2025 during the Kursk offensive.